Acne-Safer Thanksgiving Dishes

 One of the most important steps to staying clear is making sure you avoid all of your acne triggers.
 Around the holidays that can get tricky, as unfortunately many of the traditional dishes we share this time of year contain a lot of acne-triggering ingredients.
-With that being true, I think it's important to indulge on occasion.
-It is the holiday season after all!
-If you wait all year for your mom's special buttermilk pie or your aunt's cheesy mashed potatoes, of course have it and enjoy it fully, guilt-free!
+With that being true, I think it's important to indulge on occasion… it is the holiday season after all!
+If you wait all year for your mom's special buttermilk pie or your aunt's cheesy mashed potatoes, of course, have it and enjoy it fully, guilt-free!
 We can worry about any breakouts that occur later!

-Butter is a Thanksgiving-staple in turkey brine, mashed potatoes, dinner rolls, and well, just about everything, but it isn't acne-safe.
+Butter is a Thanksgiving staple in turkey brine, mashed potatoes, dinner rolls, and well, just about everything, but it isn't acne-safe.
 Fortunately, there are a few alternatives to using butter that still satiate your desire for that delicious flavor!

-Target's Good & Gather line has a plant based "butter" that is acne safe.
+Target's Good & Gather line has a plant-based "butter" that is acne safe.
 Made with coconut oil, sunflower oil, and salted with sea salt, this spreadable butter is perfect for all of your Thanksgiving cooking, whether you're mixing it into your mashed potatoes or spreading it on your dinner rolls.

 So many appetizers (on Thanksgiving and otherwise) have cheese...it actually can be tricky to find great appetizer recipes that don't have parmesan, brie, or something else.
-While cheese is delicious, it's a huge trigger for breakouts (that often will appear on your cheeks!).
+While cheese is delicious, it's a huge trigger for breakouts (that often will appear on your cheeks).

 Cheese alternatives have really grown and developed over the past decade, to where there are many options that are easy to find and, most importantly, taste really good.

-Violife has two fantastic cheese alternatives worth mentioning.
-Just Like Cream Cheese Garlic & Herbs is made with coconut oil, potato starch, sea salt, and a variety of acne-safe herbs.
+Violife has two fantastic cheese alternatives worth mentioning - Just Like Cream Cheese Garlic & Herbs is made with coconut oil, potato starch, sea salt, and a variety of acne-safe herbs.
 It's a great option for any "brie-stuffed" appetizers on your Thanksgiving menu this season, or to mix in with your garlic mashed potatoes for a "creamy", yet acne-safe texture.

-If you're looking for a mozzarella-imitator, Miyoko's Creamery makes a great mozzarella alternative out of cashew milk, coconut oil, tapioca, and sea salt.
+If you're looking for a mozzarella imitator, Miyoko's Creamery makes a great mozzarella alternative out of cashew milk, coconut oil, tapioca, and sea salt.
 It's the perfect substitute for any kabobs, antipasto, Caprese salads, or appetizers requiring mozzarella.

 Though a standard in many homemade stuffing recipes, you will want to avoid store-bought poultry seasoning.
-However delicious it may be, most store-bought poultry seasonings are filled with iodized salt, which is an acne-instigator.
+However delicious it may be, most store-bought poultry seasonings are filled with iodized salt, which is an acne instigator.

-Instead, opt for a homemade poultry seasoning!
+Instead, opt for homemade poultry seasoning!
 This recipe is highly rated and doesn't contain acne-triggering ingredients.
 You can absolutely salt your seasoning as well, just opt for pink Himalayan salt, sea salt, or another salt that isn't iodized.

 What would stuffing be without bread?
 Well, it wouldn't be stuffing because that's the main ingredient!
 White flour and refined sugar are both acne triggers, however, there are tons of great solutions.

-Sprouted flours, gluten-free flour mixes, and whole grain breads are all excellent alternatives.
+Sprouted flours, gluten-free flour mixes, and whole grain bread are all excellent alternatives.
 While shopping, just check the label for low sugar content and whole grains.
 Ezekiel Breads are a great option that you can find in most major grocery stores.